 Kander and Ebb's later scores included The Happy Time (1968), Zorba (1968), 70 Girls 70 (1971), Chicago (1975), Woman of the Year (1980), The Rink (1984), Kiss of the Spider Woman (1993), Steel Pier (1997) and the films Funny Lady (1975) and New York, New York (1977).
 Kander & Ebb's musicals are notable for their often startling originality, each score having a unique sound and style.
 Superb musical dramatists, they were masters at writing songs that can stand on their own while being fully integrated into the show they are written for.
 Liza Minnelli is closely identified with several of their biggest hit songs, including "Cabaret" and "New York, New York".

 The film version of Chicago (2002) became the first musical in thirty five years to win the Academy Award for Best Picture.
-Kander & Ebb's four decade collaboration ended with Ebb's death in 2004, but two more of their works eventually reached Broadway -- Curtains (2007) and The Scottsboro Boys (2010).
+Kander & Ebb's four decade collaboration ended with Ebb's death in 2004, but several more of their works eventually reached Broadway -- Curtains (2007), The Scottsboro Boys (2010) and The Visit (2015).